Weight loss and a poor appetite may be the first symptoms.

 Radiation therapy to the liver: Sometimes this treatment reduces severe pain caused by advanced cancer, but it has little other benefit.

 If the primary cancer is leukemia Treatment Leukemias are cancers of white blood cells or of cells that develop into white blood cells.
 White blood cells develop from stem cells in the bone marrow.
-Sometimes the development goes awry... read more or lymphoma Treatment Hodgkin lymphoma is a type of lymphoma distinguished by the presence of a particular kind of cancer cell called a Reed-Sternberg cell.
-The cause is unknown.
-Lymph nodes enlarge but are usually... read more , doctors focus on treating that cancer.
+Sometimes the development goes awry... read more or lymphoma Treatment Hodgkin lymphoma is a cancer of a type of white blood cell called lymphocytes and is distinguished from other lymphomas by the presence of a particular kind of cancer cell called a Reed-Sternberg... read more , doctors focus on treating that cancer.

 If cancer has spread extensively, usually all a doctor can do is relieve the symptoms (see Symptoms During a Fatal Illness Symptoms During a Fatal Illness Many fatal illnesses cause similar symptoms, including pain, shortness of breath, digestive problems, incontinence, skin breakdown, and fatigue.
 Depression and anxiety, confusion and unconsciousness... read more ).
 People may prepare an advance directive Advance Directives Health care advance directives are legal documents that communicate a person’s wishes about health care decisions in the event the person becomes incapable of making health care decisions.
 There... read more to specify the type of care they desire if they become unable to make decisions about care.